ZihanWang314/Hierarchical-Pretrained-Transformer/README.md

 # Hierarchical-Pretrained-Transformer

-This is the implementation for our paper: [Hierarchical Pretrained Transformer](https://zihanwang314.github.io) (paper currently unavailable)
+This is the implementation for our paper: [Leveraging Document Structure for Conditional Question Answering](https://zihanwang314.github.io) (paper currently unavailable)